How to Perform Packed BCD to ASCII Conversion for PIC and Atmega Microcontroller?

 packed BCD to ASCII conversion

-ASCII to Packed BCD Conversion:
+ASCII to Packed BCD Conversion for PIC Microcontroller:

 This is the reverse process of the packed BCD to ASCII.
 First, we need to convert ASCII into unpacked BCD and then unpacked is converted into packed BCD.